lolive/shinyshell-base/README.md

 ## go_to_bd  :

+Go to the Shinyshell dir, or to a Shinyshell package

 When given no argument, cd to the Shinyshell directory.
 When given a package name as argument, cd to the Shinyshell package with the given name.

 ## html2txt  :

+Extract the text of an HTML content.

 Reads the standard input and extract the text of the HTML input.